scottlefoll/CSE310_Hello_World/README.md

 This particular code example is a python "Hello World" program.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+The following is a brief video demo of the code in this assignment:
 [Software Demo Video](https://www.youtube.com/watch?v=Js5yzv5KiNE)

 # Development Environment